Billy Douglas (One Life to Live): Characterization

-Storyline
+Storylines

 Homophobia is stirred in fictional Llanview in early 1992 with new arrivals to town Reverend Andrew Carpenter (Wortham Krimmer), and Andrew's father and retired army general Sloan Carpenter (Roy Thinnes).
 Sloan is newly diagnosed with Hodgkin's lymphoma and had come to town to make peace with his son Andrew.
-Andrew then seeks out to make peace with his father about his gay brother, William, who died of the HIV/AIDS virus off-screen and for whom Sloan is ashamed.
+Andrew then seeks out to make peace with his father about his gay brother, William, who died of the HIV/AIDS virus off-screen and who Sloan is ashamed of.

 Billy (Phillippe) arrives in the Philadelphia Main Line suburb in April 1992.
 A junior at Llanview High School, he befriends Joey Buchanan (Chris McKenna), the son of town heroine and series protagonist Victoria Lord Buchanan (Erika Slezak).
 Closeted Billy comes out to Joey, who is shocked but accepting of his friend's sexual orientation, choosing to stay friends.
-Conflicted, Billy seeks counseling from Reverend Carpenter about coming out to his parents.
+A conflicted Billy comes out to Reverend Carpenter on June 26, 1992, and seeks counseling about coming out to his parents.